NanoRossi/Custom-Discogs-Dashboard/README.md

 ## Running the Client

 Run these commands to start the application in a development environment.
-The app will run on localhost:3000
+The app will run on localhost:3000.
+This is done to allow env injection at runtime, allowing for the app to be installed via Helm Chart.

+- Set env variables
+  - $env:REACT_APP_API_BASE_URL="http://localhost:8000"
+  - $env:REACT_APP_USERNAME="YourUsername"
-1. `npm install`
+- `npm install`
-2. `npm start`
+- `npm start`

 # Deployment